jlmelville/smallvis/README.md

 [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.txt).
 Any
 LargeVis-specific code (e.g. cost and gradient calculation) can also be considered [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-Similarly, UMAP-related code is also licensed as
+Similarly, Barnes-Hut and UMAP-related code is also licensed as [BSD 3-clause](https://opensource.org/licenses/BSD-3-Clause).
-[BSD 3-clause](https://opensource.org/licenses/BSD-3-Clause).